 In this blog, we are going to create our first app using Microsoft PowerApps service that will be consuming data from a SharePoint list and will display, update and delete the record from the App.

-The following steps take you from setting up the SharePoint list and connection, to what controls, Features and Layout options you have to the finally taking a look at the functionality of the App………..So, let’s get started:
+The following steps take you from setting up the SharePoint list and connection, to what controls, Features and Layout options you have and then finally taking a look at the functionality of the App………..So, let’s get started:

 If you are looking for a great non-developers guide to PowerApps and Building Business Mobile Applications then you should check out this book ‘Beginning PowerApps: The Non-Developers Guide to Building Business Mobile Applications‘.

-A SharePoint list has been created in the SharePoint site of Office 365 with following columns;
+A SharePoint list has been created in the SharePoint site of Office 365 with the following columns;

 Then we have added a few records to the list that will display on the App.

 Collab365 MicroJobs is now live!